bobheadxi/bobheadxi.github.io/content/_posts/2025-9-21-multi-tenant.md

 [^membership]: Workspace membership was implemented a concept tracked by the Workspaces service, even though there is a rudimentary in-Sourcegraph user management system for Sourcegraph administrators.
 The decision to not use the in-Sourcegraph user management system largely came from a need for "workspace billing admin" state to live in Workspaces service as a source of truth, and to make it easier to build the more product-lead-growth-oriented invitation flows that we anticipated building.
 [^cfworkers]: Michael made a very in-depth evaluation of a number of options, comparing pricing, latency, operational overhead, implementation complexity, and more before landing on this choice.
 Like many aspects of this project mentioned here, there's a lot of details that I probably can't get into as much as I would like to in a public post!
 [^erik]: MVP of this whole project, really.
+[^context]: In case you aren't familiar, `context.Context` is one of my favourite things about Go: it "[carries deadlines, cancellation signals, and other request-scoped values across API boundaries and between processes](https://pkg.go.dev/context)".
+There's a good example of propagating values with `context.Context` in [https://go.dev/blog/context#package-userip](https://go.dev/blog/context#package-userip).
+This is very useful for propagating authentication/authorization state for enforcement throughout an application.
+[^packaging]: There's a lot of ways to structure code using [Go's `/internal/` subpackages](https://go.dev/doc/go1.4#internalpackages) to ensure that only certain components have access to certain things.
+We built a lot of utilities into the `tenant` subpackage, which exports Sourcegraph-wide APIs like retrieving tenant from context and various HTTP middlewares, but *not* a way to directly create a context with a tenant.
+That is reserved for `tenant/internal/tenantcontext`, making it accessible only to multi-tenancy-related utilities in the `tenant/...` subpackages.
+[^pprof]: For example, using [`runtime/pprof`](https://pkg.go.dev/runtime/pprof) to [record callsites where tenant context is not correctly propagated](https://sourcegraph.com/github.com/sourcegraph/sourcegraph-public-snapshot@c864f15af264f0f456a6d8a83290b5c940715349/-/blob/internal/tenant/context.go?L28-29), which I never thought of as a profiling use case.